 Clackamas River Corridor Strategic Plan

 In 2020, Mt.
-Hood National Forest and surrounding communities experienced catastrophic wildfire events that damaged recreational sites and transportation assets along the Clackamas River corridor and have impacted visitation to the forest.
-The corridor has historically provided recreation opportunities including developed campgrounds, day use sites, fishing, river access points for whitewater recreation, and trailheads.
-The post-wildfire landscape has created both opportunities and constraints for future development and use.
+Hood National Forest experienced catastrophic wildfire that damaged forest infrastructure, recreation sites, and roads along the Clackamas River corridor.
 While there is a critical need to restore and rebuild damaged infrastructure, there is also an opportunity to rethink and enhance the recreational and travel experience in these areas.

-The Forest, in partnership with the Federal Highway Administration, has initiated a strategic planning effort for recreation and transportation use along the Clackamas River Hwy.
+The Forest, in partnership with the Federal Highway Administration, is undergoing strategic planning for recreation and transportation along the Clackamas River Hwy.
 224 corridor.
-The Clackamas River Corridor Strategic Plan will build on previous post-wildfire assessments using feedback from tribes and community members on their vision for the future of the corridor.
-The project will focus on five heavily-impacted recreation sites (Roaring River, Fish Creek, Lazy Bend, Sunstrip, and Indian Henry campgrounds) and more broadly on the 19-miles between the Forest boundary and the intersection of Forest Roads 46 and 57 near Rainbow Campground (click here for a map of the study area).
+The Clackamas River Corridor Strategic Plan builds on post-wildfire assessments using feedback from tribes and community members on their vision for the future of the corridor, as well as public workshops and interviews conducted in the spring and summer of 2023.
+The project focuses on five heavily-impacted campgounds (Roaring River, Fish Creek, Lazy Bend, Sunstrip, and Indian Henry) and more broadly on the 19-miles between the Forest boundary and Forest Road 57.

 The goals of this strategic planning process are to:

-- Identify opportunities and constraints to user/traveler experience along the Clackamas River corridor
+- Identify opportunities and constraints to user experience along the Clackamas River corridor

 - Engage with tribes and community members to define the desired future conditions and vision for the corridor